• Updated on Jun 17, 2024

 If you are interested in restricted areas trekking in Nepal, make sure you contact an authorized trekking agency registered in Nepal, like Discover Altitude.
 If so, then the agency can apply for restricted area permits on behalf of the trekkers (foreign nationals).

-Any individual despite of his or her nationality doesn’t guarantee of obtaining Restricted Area Permits unless he/she applies through the registered trekking agency in Nepal, under different government departments.
+Any individual despite of his or her nationality is not guaranteed to obtain Restricted Area Permits unless he/she applies through the registered trekking agency in Nepal, under different government departments.

 Restricted area permits